kunj2210/CivicConnect/README.md

 ---

 ## 🧪 4.
 Final Sanity Check
-- Verify that `check_db.js` in the backend folder returns valid Supabase users.
+- Verify that `check_db.js` returns valid Supabase users.
-- Ensure the **Supabase RLS Policies** (apply_rls.ts) are active in the database.
+- Ensure the **Supabase RLS Policies** are active in the database.
-- Use the **Manual Deployment Map** artifact for deep file-level architecture details.

 **Project is now ready for launch!** 🚀